 The common law offences of misprision of felony and compounding a felony were both abolished by section 5(5) of the Criminal Law Act 1967 after a number of cases where they were called into question by the courts because the offence required no active criminal conduct other than the proof of the failure to report.
 Misprision of treason remains an offence and there are now strictly limited statutory offences of non-disclosure in relation to failure to report information relating to terrorism (where no exception for close family applies) and money laundering in the regulated sector.
 With these exceptions, since 1967, mere failure to report crime cannot ordinarily be punishable.
 Compounding an offence other than treason cannot now be an offence other than under section 5 of the Criminal Law Act 1967 which requires proof that more than reasonable compensation has been paid to a victim.
 It is invariably best to negotiate any such settlement through the police or a prosecutor if an investigation is under way but settlements of criminal offences are not uncommon and in many ways are to be encouraged, subject to proper oversight by a prosecutor.

 And just to settle the minds of those concerned about the occupants of Heartbreak House, those catching Billy Dunn in the act of stealing the diamonds would not have been guilty of compounding a felony as they did not accept anything for not reporting him.
 However, they would have been guilty of misprision, with the possible exception of Nurse Guinness (who turns out to be Billy Dunn’s wife!).

 Corker Binning is a law firm specialising in fraud, regulatory and general criminal work of all types.
-For more information about how we can help you, please call us on 0207 353 6000 or visit our website.
+For more information about how we can help you, please call us on 0207 353 6000.